 You can display only one group of fields in each execution of a %DISPLAY statement.
-If you display a window containing any unprotected fields, enter values into any required fields and press ENTER to remove the display.
+If you display a window containing any unprotected fields, enter values into any required fields and press ENTER to remove the display from the window.

-If a window contains only protected fields, pressing ENTER removes the display.
+If a window contains only protected fields, pressing ENTER removes the display from the window.
 While a window is displayed, you can use commands and function keys to view other windows, change the size of the current window, and so on.